Wlad-Fox/test-task-azure/README.md

 # test-task-azure

-Hello!
-Here is the result of completing one of the test tasks i've got.
+Here is the result of completing the test task from one company

 ## Task